flekia/My-Runs-/README.md

 v6.5.3 (May 26, 2025)
 -Added a popup when loading is done if you want to check my logbook on making this "app."

+v.7.0.1 (June 5, 2025)
+-Removed double alert when loading file
+-Added a prompt on renaming file instead of having the default "runs_data.json" all the time.